lightlace/cpp-docs.de-de/docs/mfc/reference/cmfcmaskededit-class.md

 - tr-tr
 - zh-cn
 - zh-tw
-ms.translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: 0e0c08ddc57d437c51872b5186ae3fc983bb0199
+ms.sourcegitcommit: 4e0027c345e4d414e28e8232f9e9ced2b73f0add
-ms.openlocfilehash: 174551ecd75df8691d2a6086cbc074516f6d2045
+ms.openlocfilehash: add2312a2abc8421bd844affc4a149424a55a980
 ms.contentlocale: de-de
-ms.lasthandoff: 02/24/2017
+ms.lasthandoff: 09/12/2017

 ---
-# <a name="cmfcmaskededit-class"></a>CMFCMaskedEdit-Klasse
+# <a name="cmfcmaskededit-class"></a>CMFCMaskedEdit Class
-Die `CMFCMaskedEdit` Klasse unterstützt ein maskiertes Bearbeitungssteuerelement, das Benutzereingaben anhand einer Maske überprüft und die überprüften Ergebnisse einer Vorlage entsprechend anzeigt.
+The `CMFCMaskedEdit` class supports a masked edit control, which validates user input against a mask and displays the validated results according to a template.

 ## <a name="syntax"></a>Syntax